Advice and Tips for Expats in Bangkok

 Option 2: Buy a Rabbit Card

-Book a restaurant with Eatigo or Choppe
+Book restaurants with Eatigo or Chope

-Pick a date, time, number of people and browse through their selection.
+Pick a date, time, number of people, and browse through their selection.

 If the restaurant where you want to eat doesn't use Eatigo, book it with Chope to get discounts on future bookings.

-Like most people in Bangkok you probably don't own a car but you drink bottled water because nobody would take the risk to drink tap water here.
+Like most people in Bangkok, you probably don't own a car but you drink bottled water because nobody would take the risk to drink tap water here.

-Learn a few words in Thai
+Learn Thai (even a few words)

 Being able to read and speak Thai can get you a long way and make your experience of Bangkok completely different.

-That said, I've been here for 2 years and barely speak a few words.
+That said, I've been here for 3 years and barely speak a few words.

-This few bits help a lot, and the more you learn, the more you can save precious time and money and enjoy more of the Thai lifestyle.
+So if you can really get into Thai, the more you learn, the more you can save precious time and money and enjoy more of the Thai lifestyle.